thoughtbot/ios-on-rails/book/rails/creating_a_get_request.md

 Our controller and routes are set up, but we still need one final piece before our spec will pass: a view.
-Our request spec is looking for a view template with some response JSON, but so we need to create that view.
+Our request spec is looking for a view template with some response JSON, so we need to create that view.

 For a Rails developer, the views are where there will be the most difference between a standard web application and a JSON API.
 As with our controllers, we